Construction starts Aug 2021. Commissioning Dec 2021

 Reaching this important milestone will allow us to replace aged and unreliable equipment, like the switchboard, fuel system, transformer and control system, and moves us another step closer to hydrogen plant construction.

-Minister MacTiernan has turned the first sod at our Denham solar farm site, officially kicking off works for this exciting project.
+Minister MacTiernan turned the first sod at our Denham solar farm site in early May, officially kicking off works for this exciting project.

 Power station upgrades have also begun, with construction of the hydrogen plant due to commence in August.